-The Proposed Budget includes total Operating Revenues of \$533.3 million, which represents a 15.9% increase relative to the FY 2020/21 Adopted Budget but a 2.2% decline relative to the FY 2020/21 Forecast.
-As part of the Proposed Budget, cargo volumes of 9.7 million TEUs are anticipated to be processed in FY 2021/22.
+The Adopted Budget includes total Operating Revenues of \$533.3 million, which represents a 15.9% increase relative to the FY 2020/21 Adopted Budget but a 2.2% decline relative to the FY 2020/21 Forecast.
+As part of the Adopted Budget, cargo volumes of 9.7 million TEUs are anticipated to be processed in FY 2021/22.
 This level of cargo volume represents a 22.3% increase relative to the 7.9 million TEUs assumed within the FY 2020/21 Adopted Budget and a 6.7% decline relative to the 10.4 million TEUs estimated for FY 2020/21.

 In FY 2021/22, Shipping Services Revenues are projected to comprise 80.4% of Operating Revenues and remain its largest component, followed by Rentals Revenues at 15.9% and Other Operating Revenues at 3.0%.
-Rentals Revenues are expected to continue to comprise a growing share of total Operating Revenues as the incremental revenues gained from compensation resets, the continued focus on incorporating consumer price index (CPI) increases into leases, and ongoing efforts to convert short-term space assignments into longer-term entitlements outpace the growth of wharfage within the Shipping Services Revenue category.
+Rentals Revenues are expected to continue to comprise a growing share of total Operating Revenues as the incremental revenues gained from compensation resets, the continued focus on incorporating consumer price index (CPI)

 The 15.9% increase in total Operating Revenues as compared to the FY 2020/21 Adopted Budget primarily results from higher Shipping Services, Rentals and Other Operating Revenues being only partially offset by decreases in Royalties & Fees and Clean Truck Fees.
 The increase in Shipping Services is anticipated to be mainly driven by higher cargo volumes.
-Rentals Revenues are expected to increase due to various compensation resets completed in the past year, annual CPI adjustments, and ongoing efforts to convert short-term space assignments into longer-term entitlements.
-The increase in Other Operating Revenues is expected to occur due to reimbursements and higher utility Harbor Maintenance Tax receipts.
+Rentals Revenues are expected to increase due to various compensation resets completed in the past year, annual Consumer Price Index (CPI) adjustments, and ongoing efforts to convert shortspace assignments into longer-term entitlements.
+The increase in Other Operating Revenues is expected to occur due to higher utility reimbursements and Harbor Maintenance Tax receipts.
 Clean Truck Fees are expected to slightly decline resulting from fewer concession applications.